fpalomo/king-kata-di/Readme.md

 ==========

-We are going to develop a very basic and simplistic version of a micro payment service provider gateway, PSP Gateway.
+We are going to develop a very basic and simplistic version of a micro payment service provider gateway, a PSP Gateway.
 For educative purposes we will keep this simple, although there are more standard ways of transferring parameters.
+You can think of it as the central payment service for all the king games, having several games using it.
+Those games, at the same time, have more users.

 ---